bjankord/CSS-Coding-Standards/README.md

 ### Modules

-Modules will make up a majority of your websites styles.
+Modules make up a majority of a websites styles.
 There are three parts to modules.

 * Modules
 * Modifiers
 * Subcomponents

+Move common stlyes into a module and create module modifiers for unique instances.

+Below as an example of an alert module with 2 modifiers.

+**Module Example 1**

+    .alert {
+        -webkit-border-radius: 15px;
+           -moz-border-radius: 15px;
+                border-radius: 15px;
+    	font-weight: 700;
+        margin: .5em 0;
+        padding: .3em;
+    }

+    .alert--success {
+        background-color: #dff0d8;
+    	border-color: #d6e9c6;
+    	color: #468847;
+    }

+    .alert--error {
+    	background-color: #f2dede;
+    	border-color: #eed3d7;
+    	color: #b94a48;
+    }

 **Module Naming Conventions**

-There are [various naming conventions](LINK THIS).
+There are [various naming conventions](http://www.brettjankord.com/2013/03/06/more-thoughts-on-html-class-naming-conventions/).
 Below is my preferred naming convention for modules, modifiers, and subcomponents.

     .module {...}
     .module--modifier {...}  /* Use double dash for modifiers */